Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-1/rune-giant.md

 abilities_mid:
   - name: "Attack of Opportunity"
-    desc: "⬲  The rune giant gains an additional reaction at the beginning of each of its turns that it can only use for an [[Attack of Opportunity]]."
+    desc: "⬲  The rune giant gains an additional reaction at the beginning of each of its turns that it can only use for an [[Attack-of-Opportunity|Attack of Opportunity]]."
   - name: "Catch Rock"
     desc: "⬲ "
 abilities_top: